j0n089/webBrowse/README.md

 #Web Browse

-This is a program i wrote in my second year of university which was part of a GUI module.
+This is a program I wrote in my second year of university which was part of a GUI module.
 It was to write a working web borwser.

-The browser works but isnt flash compatible.
+##Constraints
+Flash compatible.